cvhariharan/cvhariharan/README.md

-376 is an automorphic number.
+2850 is the trinomial coefficient T(10,4).